intershop/devenv-4-iom/README.md

     ```

 ### Mac OS X
 _jq_ is not part of standard distribution of Mac OS X. In order to install additional tools like _jq_, it's recommended to use one of the Open Source Package Management systems.
-I recommend the usage of (_Mac Ports_)[https://www.macports.org/].
+I recommend the usage of [_Mac Ports_](https://www.macports.org/).
 Please follow the (installation instruction)[https://www.macports.org/install.php] to setup _Mac Ports_.
 Once _Mac Ports_ is installed, the installation of _jq_ can be done by the following command:
 ```sh
 sudo port install jq
 ```